SampaSRS/SampaSRS/README.md

 ## Processing data

 The data processing chain starts with `sampa_decoder`.
 Use it to process _.raw_ files into _.root_ TTres.
-To create the pedestal files for non-zero suppression runs (this is the only feature available at the moment - zero suppression runs under construction :hammer_and_wrench:)
+To create the pedestal files for non-zero suppression runs (this is the only feature available at the moment - zero suppression runs under construction :hammer_and_wrench:) run the following command:

+    ./sampa_decoder pedestal_file.raw

+You will find that along with a text file containing the pedestal information, a graph and a small calculation to check integrity was made.

+To process the data produced by the detector first decode the acquisition file with `sampa_decoder`.
+To generate the clusters and reconstruct events execute `clustering`

+    ./clustering <pedestal_file.txt> <data_file.root>